AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Group – this feature is available on both LinkedIn and Facebook.
 It enables users to create a niche community where people with similar interests can communicate with each other.
 Similar to Google+ Communities.

-Hangout – a feature available on Google+ that allows a group of people to have conversations and share content with each other.
+Hangout – It was a feature available on the now defunct Google+ that allows a group of people to have conversations and share content with each other.
 Users also have the ability to start video hangouts with up to 10 friends.

 Handle – the name a Twitter member chooses to represent themselves.
-To interact with another Twitter member, users must address them with the @ symbol and the person’s handle, such as @WebsiteMagazine.
+To interact with another Twitter member, users must address them with the @ symbol and the person’s handle, such as @nfrance.

 Influencer – a brand’s most valuable audience members.
 Typically, influencers are active in the social community and have the ability to sway the opinions of their followers.